Brentwatch2021/brentwatch-react-ztm-capstone-project-eshop/README.md

 ```

+We also need to include a macro for Babel

+npm install babel --dev

 ##### Javasript tip

 Object.assign is a built-in function in JavaScript that is often used to copy or merge properties from multiple source objects into a target object.
 It allows you to create a new object by combining the properties of one or more source objects.